Everything You Need to Know About Choosing Brand Fonts

 Choose brand fonts that can adapt well to the future growth of your business.

-For example, some fonts support different languages and characters, such as Hebrew or Japanese.
+For example, some fonts support multiple languages and characters, such as Hebrew or Japanese.
 Is this relevant to your brand?

-Since my clients are mostly from German-speaking countries or New Zealand, I check, for example, if the fonts include the German letters (ä, ö, and ü) or the Māori macrons (ā, ē, ī, ō, ū).
+Since my clients are mostly from German-speaking countries or New Zealand, I always check if the fonts I chose include the German letters (ä, ö, and ü) or the Māori macrons (ā, ē, ī, ō, ū).

-Also, I usually look for larger font families (typefaces) so that we always have a few extra weights on hand as the brand grows.
+I usually look for larger font families (typefaces), so there are always a few extra weights on hand as the brand grows.

 Understanding Font Personalities

-Interestingly, fonts can influence our perception, feelings, and behaviour.
+Interestingly, fonts can influence our perceptions, feelings, and behaviour.
 The subtle features of type affect how we interpret and perceive text.

-To create a successful brand identity, you should choose your brand fonts strategically.
+To create a successful brand identity, strategically choose your brand fonts.
 After all, the font should reflect the desired brand image.

-Let’s take a look at different attributes to understand the personalities of fonts:
+Let’s take a look at different attributes to understand the different personalities of fonts:

 Serif vs Sans-Serif

-There are many classifications and sub-classifications, such as slab serif, Monotype, humanist sans-serifs, and script fonts … just to name a few.
+There are numerous classifications and sub-classifications, such as slab serif, Monotype, humanist sans-serifs, and script fonts … to name a few.

-Let’s keep it simple and focus only on the distinction between serif and sans-serif fonts.
+Let’s keep it simple and focus only on serif vs sans-serif fonts for now.

 Serif Fonts